 Nutrition education can help support a variety of needs for addiction patients.
 However, many people don’t realize that learning how to eat properly can also help with therapeutic programs.
-The basic components of any nutrition education program include knowing how certain foods impact your weight, medical conditions, and mental health state.
+The basic components of any nutrition therapy program include knowing how certain foods impact your weight, medical conditions, and mental health state.
 However, patients and their caregivers may want to consider how and why these educational programs create long-term impacts on therapy outcomes.
 So what are nutrition education programs?
 Additionally, what should caregivers do to successfully include nutrition education in nutritional therapy?

 What Is Nutrition Education?

 Nutrition education, by its most basic definition, is a set of learning experiences that help individuals internalize appropriate eating habits, routines, and behaviors that lead to improved mental or clinical outcomes.

 When creating an educational program to improve patient nutrition, it helps to establish a particular set of goals on a patient-by-patient basis.
 For example, some patients may need to improve their diet in order to lower high blood pressure and other chronic disease indicators.